Local (municipal) and regional elections

 Who can vote for the local and regional elections?

 You are eligible to vote if you are 18+.
 To vote for the local election in Aarhus, you must be a resident in Aarhus, and to vote for the regional election in Central Denmark, you must be residing in Central Denmark.

 Also, you must either:

 - Be a citizen of another EU Member State, Iceland or Norway, or

-If you meet to criteria mentioned above you are automatically included in the electoral register in the municipality where they are registered to live according to the CPR register.
+If you meet the criteria mentioned above you are automatically included in the electoral register in the municipality where you are registered to live according to the CPR register.
 You do not need to register to vote.

 EU citizens who are not yet registered with a CPR number

 EU citizens with a permanent address in Denmark and who by or before Election Day have reached 18 years of age are entitled to vote in local and regional elections.
 If you are legally residing in Denmark, but you are not yet registered as a resident in the Civil Registration System (CPR), you can still be considered to have a permanent address in Denmark.
 This may be the case if you are waiting to receive an EU residence document (EU registration certificate) from the Agency for International Recruitment and Integration (SIRI).

 In order for you to exercise your voting right, you must be enrolled in the electoral register upon application.